 4. How is data collected and calculated?

-WASHwatch.org administrators work collaboratively within the water, sanitation, and hygiene (WASH) sector to ensure the most appropriate data for monitoring WASH commitments available is presented.
-In most cases, appropriate data for commitment indicators already exists (i.e. GLAAS data, Country Status Overview data, Joint Monitoring Program data, etc.).
+WASHwatch.org administrators work collaboratively within the WASH sector to ensure the most appropriate data for monitoring commitments is presented.
+In most cases, data for commitment indicators already exists (e.g. GLAAS data, Country Status Overview data, WHO & UNICEF Joint Monitoring Programme data etc.).

-WASHwatch.org pulls available data together to score progress on commitments.
-As WASHwatch is open to all, ministries and civil society can always review scores and provide evidence for revision.
+WASHwatch.org pulls together the available data to score progress on commitments.
+As WASHwatch.org is open to all, ministries and civil society can review scores and provide evidence for revision.
 These comments and evidence can then be used to inform future sector discussions and updates to the scores.

 Please refer to the evidence available for each indicator for full methods on data collection and calculation of the score.

-Where there is no formal monitoring process incorporating civil society views, we will propose suitable criteria and apply scores based on the evidence provided by users.
+Where there is no formal monitoring process incorporating civil society views, the WASHwatch.org community will propose new processes.

 5. How can I contribute or update data?